-- a) An update of the regulatory requirements; - b) Indications of inadequate design against external hazards; - c) New technical findings, such as the vulnerability of particular structures, systems and components to external hazards;
+(a) An update of the regulatory requirements;

-- d) New information, experience and lessons from the occurrence of actual external events that affected the safety of another nuclear installation or a hazardous industrial facility; - e) Changes of hazards over time for which new information and assessments have become available; - f) When there is a need to provide additional confidence that there are sufficient margins to prevent cliff edge effects; - g) As part of a programme for long term operation, or in support of an application for an extension to the operating licence for the nuclear installation. - h) The development of new methods to analyse hazards that substantially improve earlier estimates.
+- (b) Indications of inadequate design against external hazards; - (c) New technical findings, such as the vulnerability of particular structures, systems and components to external hazards; - (d) New information, experience and lessons from the occurrence of actual external events that affected the safety of another nuclear installation or an industrial facility; - (e) Changes of hazards over time for which new information and assessments have become available; - (f) A need to provide additional confidence that there are sufficient margins to prevent cliff edge effects; - (g) As part of a programme for long term operation, or in support of an application for an extension to the operating licence for the nuclear installation; - (h) The development of new methods to analyse hazards that substantially improve earlier estimates.

 7.5.
-The site specific external hazards and/or the site conditions shall be re-evaluated, as necessary, based on the outcome of the periodic review of site specific hazards or because of new data relevant to the radiological environmental impact assessment or to the safe operation of the nuclear installation.
+The site specific external hazards and the site conditions shall be re-evaluated, as necessary, based on the outcome of the periodic review of site specific hazards or because of new data relevant to the radiological environmental impact assessment or to the safe operation of the nuclear installation.